Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: System model

-of a \ac{TOI} with complex amplitude $a_{\mathrm{TOI}}$ at the input of the \ac{CFAR}.
-From inserting~(\ref{eq:system_model:SNR_TOI}) into (\ref{eq:system_model:detection_prob}) follows the constellation-dependent detection probability.
-We observe that the detection probability $\PD$ depends only on the kurtosis $\kappa$ of the constellation for a given scenario.

-Therefore, reducing the kurtosis $\kappa$ of the constellation decreases the variance of the channel estimate in the delay and frequency domain, which in turn increases the average \ac{SINR} and consequently the detection probability $P_{\mathrm{D}}$.
-Note that unit modulus constellations like \ac{PSK} have the lowest kurtosis \mbox{$\kappa = \num{1}$}, leading to the highest detection probability.
-A circular complex Gaussian \ac{PDF}, which maximizes the \ac{MI} for an \ac{AWGN} channel und an average transmit power constraint, has a kurtosis of \mbox{$\kappa = \num{2}$} and results in a lower detection probability~\cite{liu_cp-ofdm_2025}.
+We observe that the \ac{SINR} depends only on the kurtosis $\kappa$ of the constellation for a given sensing channel realization.
+Using the identity \mbox{$\mathrm{Var}\{|\RV{x}|^2\} = \mathbb{E}\{|\RV{x}|^4\} - |\mathbb E\{|\RV{x}|^2\}|^2$} and the unit-power constraint \mbox{$\mathbb{E}\{|\RV{x}|^{2}\}=1$}, the kurtosis can be written as showing that the kurtosis directly measures the variance of the amplitudes of the constellation around the unit circle.
+Table~\ref{tab:system_model:kurtosis} lists the kurtosis of common modulation formats.
+Unit-modulus constellations such as \ac{PSK} achieve the minimum kurtosis $\kappa = 1$, preventing interference since the interference term in~(\ref{eq:system_model:noise_and_interference_power}) vanishes and only the \ac{AWGN} noise power $\sigma_{\mathrm{s}}^{2}$ remains.
+In contrast, conventional modulation formats such as $\widetilde{M}$-\ac{QAM} and a circular complex Gaussian \ac{PDF}, which maximizes the \ac{MI} for an \ac{AWGN} channel under an average transmit power constraint, introduce interference.
+For conventional $\widetilde{M}$-\ac{QAM}, the kurtosis approaches \mbox{$\kappa \approx 1.4$} as \mbox{$M \to \infty$} (see Appendix~\ref{sec:App_B}), while a circular complex Gaussian \ac{PDF} has \mbox{$\kappa = \num{2}$}.

+We observe that the interference introduced by non-constant-modulus constellations, i.e., \mbox{$\kappa > 1$}, scales with the sum of the powers of all targets.
+Since the \ac{TOI} is assumed to be much weaker than the interfering targets, the interference power is dominated by the non-fluctuating interferers, such that the resulting noise-and-interference term is effectively independent of the \ac{RCS} fluctuations of the \ac{TOI}.
+In contrast, the received target power itself fluctuates according to the Swerling-1 model.
+Inserting~(\ref{eq:system_model:target_amplitude_delay}) into~(\ref{eq:system_model:SNR_TOI}) and averaging with respect to these fluctuations yields the average \ac{SINR} of the \ac{TOI}

+where $\bar{a}_{\mathrm{TOI}}$ denotes the average amplitude corresponding to the mean \ac{RCS} $\bar{\sigma}_{\text{RCS,TOI}}$.
+Substituting~(\ref{eq:system_model:mean_SNR_TOI}) into~(\ref{eq:system_model:detection_prob}) gives the constellation-dependent detection probability.
+Consequently, the \ac{RCS} fluctuations of the \ac{TOI} average out, and the detection probability depends only on the mean amplitude of the \ac{TOI}, the amplitude of the interfering targets, and the kurtosis $\kappa$ of the constellation.